microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ### Configure Global options in the Power Query Online editor

-Now that our dataflow has been successfully imported and the credentials set, we'll want to configure the development experience for an optimal workflow when authoring in the Power Query Online editor.
+With our dataflow successfully imported and credentials set, we'll want to configure our development environment's experience for an optimal workflow when authoring in the Power Query Online editor.

 ---